Hritikraj8804/KodeKloud_Engineer/Jenkins_2/3_Jenkins_Workspaces.md

 3. Configure the job to deploy code (fetched from Git repository) on storage server (in Stratos DC) under `/var/www/html` directory.
 Since its a shared volume.
 4. You can access the website by clicking on `App` button.

+`Note:`

+1. You might need to install some plugins and restart Jenkins service.
+So, we recommend clicking on `Restart Jenkins when installation is complete and no jobs are running` on plugin installation/update page i.e `update centre`.
+Also, Jenkins UI sometimes gets stuck when Jenkins service restarts in the back end.
+In this case please make sure to refresh the UI page.
+2. For these kind of scenarios requiring changes to be done in a web UI, please take screenshots so that you can share it with us for review in case your task is marked incomplete.
+You may also consider using a screen recording software such as loom.com to record and share your work.